 A really famous peptide that is part of Matrixyl 3000, the most sold peptide complex in the word.
-Before we go and see what the big deal with Matrixyl 3000 is, let's just focus on Palmitoyl Tripeptide-1 itself a bit.
+Before we go and find out what the big deal with Matrixyl 3000 is, let's just focus on Palmitoyl Tripeptide-1 itself for a bit.

 It's a small three amino acid (they are the building blocks of all proteins) peptide with the amino sequence of glycine-histidine-lysine, or GHK.
 GHK is attached to palmitic acid (a fatty acid) to increase oil solubility and skin penetration.

 The GHK part is the important one as it's a type I collagen fragment.
 When collagen naturally breaks down in the skin, the resulting peptide fragments signal to the skin that it should get to work and create some nice, new collagen.
-Adding in collagen fragment peptides, like GHK might trick the skin to think that collagen broke down and it's time to create some new one.
+Adding in collagen fragment peptides, like GHK, might trick the skin into thinking that collagen has broken down and it's time to create some more.